mrigankdoshy/astronutz/README.md

 A collection of 10,000 nutty NFTs - they are unique digital collectibles that are exploring nodes and bytes on the Ethereum blockchain.

 ## 🚧 Work In Progress
 This project is currently a work in progress.
-The artworks on the website are not temporary and are not the actual NFTs from this collection.
+The artworks on the website are temporary and are not the actual NFTs from this collection.

 ## ⚡️ About us